 Genomic analyses of new Burkholderia and Paraburkholderia species

 The newly isolated strains described in this study (Table 1) were compared to genomic databases of Burkholderia sensu lato (s.l.) and the genomic distance to their closest relative was computed (Figure 1).
-Whole genome comparisons using average nucleotide identity (ANI) estimations showed a 98.52% score (80.14% sequence coverage) when comparing strain ABIP441 to the proposed species Burkholderia reimsis sp. nov.
+Whole genome comparisons using average nucleotide identity (ANI) estimations showed a 98.52% score (80.14% sequence coverage) when comparing strain ABIP441 (hereafter BrABIP441) to the proposed species Burkholderia reimsis sp. nov.
 BE51T (Esmaeel et al., 2018), lying above the species threshold (> 95% identity on more than 70% cover).
-We thus classified ABIP441 as B. reimsis (hereafter BrABIP441).
-We had previously proposed that ABIP444 belongs to a novel species, B. servocepacia sp. nov., closely related to Burkholderia cenocepacia (Wallner et al., 2019).
+We had previously proposed that ABIP444 (hereafter BoABIP444) belongs to a novel species, B. servocepacia sp. nov., closely related to Burkholderia cenocepacia (Wallner et al., 2019).
 A recent publication updated our proposal to validate this separate species as B. orbicola, with TatI-371 as the type strain (Morales-Ruíz et al., 2022).
-This latter species name was thus retained in this article for ABIP444 (hereafter BoABIP444).
-Strain ABIP659 displays no determining similarity to any described Burkholderia s.l. species.
+Strain ABIP659 (hereafter PspABIP659) displays no determining similarity to any described Burkholderia s.l. species.
 ANI analyses suggest that it is most closely related to Paraburkholderia tropica without exceeding the required threshold to infer conspecificity (91.86% identity and 76.0% sequence coverage to P. tropica LMG 22274T).
-We will thus refer to it as Paraburkholderia sp. (hereafter PspABIP659).
-At the genome level, ABIP630 shares 98.5% ANI (>70% aligned) with P. sabiae LMG24235T and can thus be considered as belonging to this species (hereafter PsABIP630).
+At the genome level, ABIP630 (hereafter PsABIP630) shares 98.5% ANI (>70% aligned) with P. sabiae LMG24235T and can thus be considered as belonging to this species.

 All isolates demonstrate robust rice colonization capacity

 As all strains were isolated from the rice rhizosphere (Table 1), we validated their ability to colonize this environment de novo (Figure 2).
+Plantlets growing in a sterile hydroponic environment were inoculated with each strain individually and the root-associated strains were enumerated by plate counting after 3, 7 and 14 days.
 Compared to the well investigated BvLMG10929 and PkM130, all strains show successful root attachment and colonization.
-Most bacteria reach their highest density at 7 dpi and the ratio of bacterial cells to root mass then decreases.
+Most bacteria reach their highest density at 7 days post inoculation (dpi) and the ratio of bacterial cells to root mass then decreases.
 The three Burkholderia spp. all have very similar colonization efficiencies and development profiles over time.
 Paraburkholderia spp. in turn, have more individual colonization approaches.
 PsABIP630 displays the strongest abundance on roots while PspABIP659 is the overall weakest colonizer but has the greatest dynamic in colonizing populations.
 Indeed, PspABIP659 shows a striking 6-fold burst in population from 3 dpi to 7 dpi.
 For all strains, we evaluated the impact of inoculation on Oryza sativa cv.
 Nipponbare growth (see Methods).
 No impact was observed on root and leaf weight at 60 dpi compared to the mock treatment (Supplementary Figure S1).
 This is consistent with results from similar treatments using PkM130 and BvLMG10929 (King et al., 2019).

 Paraburkholderia and Burkholderia species share 2443 genes